TERMS OF BUSINESS

 On occasion, We may arrange insurance on Your behalf with insurers that have granted us a delegated underwriting authority.
 This authority may extend to the management of Your claims.
 We will notify You in the event We are acting under a delegated authority.

-The Aston Lark group of companies contains entities which operate as Managing Agents.
+The Howden group of companies contains entities which operate as Managing Agents.
 These Managing Agents act as agents of insurers for the purposes of underwriting and binding insurance risks.
-In some cases, and where appropriate, We may present to You insurance policy terms and conditions from Aston Lark group entities.
-We may also access insurance companies via another Aston Lark group broker where We deem it necessary to do so.
+In some cases, and where appropriate, We may present to You insurance policy terms and conditions from Howden group entities.
+We may also access insurance companies via another Howden group broker where We deem it necessary to do so.
 Where We do this, We will inform You when we provide You with a quotation.

 Although Our letter/ report will set out key aspects of the cover, this is not intended to be a substitute to the insurer(s) policy wording, which will take precedence in setting out the terms of the cover.
 We will use Our reasonable endeavours to place cover on Your behalf, but We do not guarantee to be able to do so.